GeodetischeInfrastructuur/crs-transformation-examples/README.md

 ### :whale2: docker

 A Docker image to run your own coordinate transformation api, as a backend service, is also available at github.com.
-Running the coordinate transformation api in your own container environment eliminates risks by giving the user full controle over the availability of this API.
+Running the coordinate transformation api in your own container environment eliminates risks by giving the user full control over the availability of this API.

 1. [Docker image](https://github.com/GeodetischeInfrastructuur/coordinate-transformation-api/pkgs/container/coordinate-transformation-api)

-### :globe_with_meridians: coordinate tranformation API
+### :globe_with_meridians: coordinate transformation API

 For demo purposes we also host this coordinate transformation API on the following endpoint <https://api.transformation.nsgi.nl/v2/>.
-This can be used for none production critical application and sould no be depended on for high availability.
+This can be used for none production critical application and should no be depended on for high availability.

 > **example**
 >